 If your leopard gecko is in ovulation season which usually occurs between January and July and you don’t want to breed, then I suggest having an additional tank to separate the two leopard geckos until the ovulation period is over.
-If you’d like to know the one I use, then check it out here on Amazon.

 Because sexually mature leopard geckos are at least 6 months old, you will need a tank that’s at least 20 gallons or larger so that they can comfortably live and move around their environment with no problems.
 I say that because I would hate for you to accidentally put one of your leopard geckos in a tank smaller than what they should be in as this can not only cause a lot of discomfort but a lot of stress as well.

 For those who actually plan on breeding their leopard geckos, 20 gallons is a great size to have both a male and a female together in order to get that done.
 Generally, only one leopard gecko should be in a tank this size, but because you’ll be trying to get them to mate, you’ll want them as close as possible, but only until they’re done mating.

 That’s because the rule is to have a tank that’s 5 to 10 gallons larger in addition to the minimum 20 gallons they should be in for each leopard gecko once they’re past 2 months old.